belean/nokio-web/README.md

 The landing page is a react web app and built with Creative Tim package built on Material-UI.
 It uses Amplify to simplify the serverless instrumenting in AWS.

-It use the following Amplify environment, amplify user and configlevel
+It use the following Amplify environment, amplify user and configlevel.

 ```json
 {